chisomije92/blog-project/README.md

 ### What I learned

-This project aided me in gaining practice with the the use of the NextJS framework.
-I was particularly able to get familiar with the use of :
+This project aided me in gaining useful practice with the the use of the NextJS framework.
+I was particularly able to get familiar with the following concepts:

 - File-based routing
 - API routes